 Just like a regular massage, prenatal massage loosens the muscles and joints, improves the circulation to you and your baby, and relieves fatigue.

-The health of your uterus and it’s ligaments will assist you in avoiding common complications such as incontinence, prolapse, scar tissue (especially with caesarean) and future fertility issues.
+The health of your uterus and it’s ligaments will assist you in avoiding common complications such as incontinence, prolapse, scar tissue (especially with cesarean) and future fertility issues while pregnant.
 Prenatal massage does more than benefit the mother.
 Everything a pregnant woman does from her diet and fitness to her relaxation and relative state of contentment – also directly affects the child she is carrying.
 Study after study has proven that calmness in the mother leads to healthier baby development.

 According to this study, receiving regular prenatal massage benefits labor by:

 - 50% fewer cesarean births